-H-1B is a work visa that is sponsored by an employer.
-Students commonly transition from OPT authorization (a benefit of F-1 status), to H-1B status.
+The Cap Gap Extension is an automatic extension of work authorization that may be granted to F-1 students who need to “bridge the gap” between the expiration of their OPT EAD and the start date of their approved H-1B (a work visa that is sponsored by an employer).
 There are a limited number of H-1Bs available each fiscal year, for most employers, and this limit is often called the “H-1B cap.”

 Cap gap extension eligibility